Here's when we could get some humidity relief

 Rain chances will increase more for Thursday and Friday as this trough of low pressure moves overhead.
 A weak front will move in behind this trough, dropping the humidity for Saturday and maybe even Sunday.

 On Sunday a disturbance in the southwest Gulf will be pushing tropical moisture back toward Texas.
 Chances for rain will be rising early next week as this area of low pressure continues to push moisture toward the I-10 corridor.
 The best chance of rain will be in our coastal counties.
-While no computer models currently develop this low pressure, we will have to monitor it for some slow tropical development as it nears Texas early next week.
+While no computer model currently develops this low pressure into anything significant, we will have to monitor it for some slow tropical development as it nears Texas early next week.
+The water is very warm over the western Gulf, the wind shear will be light, and the Bay of Campeche is notorious for rapidly spinning up small tropical weather systems.

 RADAR MAPS: